SGTinkers/Terawhere-iOS/README.md

 Let's build friendships together.

 ### Changelog
+30 May 2017:
+- You can now view who booked your offer and how many seats they booked
+- Fixed: Custom map annotation views are now able to be dismissed as expected

 29 May 2017:
 - Added a custom map annotation
 - Slight UI change to screens for booking rides, viewing offers and viewing bookings